jvegam/dsPIC30F4013/ADC/README.md

 Start Sampling   -> by instruccion (setting to high the bit SAMP value)

-Start Convertion -> by instruccion (clearing the bit SAMP value)
+Start Conversion -> by instruccion (clearing the bit SAMP value)

 Channel          -> AN7